CFSAN-Biostatistics/snp-pipeline/docs/faq.rst

 **Q: How can I verify the pipeline is installed and working properly?**

-A: The SNP Pipeline includes two small sets of test data with result files.
+A: The SNP Pipeline includes sets of test data with result files.
 You can run the pipeline against the test data to verify correct results.
 Follow the lambda virus workflow steps here: :ref:`all-in-one-workflow-lambda`.

 Upon successful completion of the pipeline, the snplist.txt file should have 165 entries.
 The SNP Matrix